ds5110/ohdsi-fall24/docs/EDA.md

 # Further Proposal Notes

 Our project will establish stroke patient ‘paths’ through treatment, to further disaggregate the initial cohort definition that captures first-occurance in-patient and emergency department stroke diagnosis.
-We will focus our path on physical location of patients while receiving treatment, and indication of whether they have received physical/occupational and/or speech therapy.
-The objective is to create defined paths that will support future research on the efficacy of different treatment processes, timing, and duration.
+We will focus our path on physical location of patients after inpatient discharge, and indication of whether they have received physical/occupational and/or speech therapy.
+The objective is to create defined paths that will support future research on the efficacy of different treatment processes, location, and duration.

 Our cohort definition is based on a SQL query developed by Casey Tilton, a capstone student also working with the OHDSI database on questions around stoke victims.
-We plan to review and refine Casey’s script; his original SQL code is stored here: docs/Stroke_cohort.md
+We have reviewed and refined Casey’s script; his original SQL code is stored here: docs/Stroke_cohort.md

-**Population (N) = 67,000**
+**Population (N) = 67,128**

-(N may change as we refine the cohort definition)

-TABLES 1 and 2: Summary statistics (mean, median, STD DEV, max, min, quartiles) for the following to inform potential categorization or groupings:

-- Number of occurences attached to each patient
-- Time (in days) from first stroke occurance to final treatment occurance associated with the stroke

-Hypothesis: The first 'cut' will be to divide N by type of stroke dianosis rather than the first actual activity related to the patient, as the category of stroke is a more important demarcation than the type of each initial visit.

 **The Stroke Diagnosis Categories Are:**